adrienhaxaire/funfem/README.md

 The idea is for me to learn a functional language and thinking in terms of functional programming.
 I saw no FEM library, and I thought that it would be nice to add my stone to the community.

-Feel free to contact me at adrien [at] adrienhaxaire [dot] org for more information about this project.
+Feel free to contact me at adrien [at] funfem [dot] org for more information about this project.
 Any contribution welcome !